 Since 31 March 2016, investment returns have been higher than assumed at the 2016 triennial valuation.
 The value placed on the liabilities will, however, have also increased slightly due to the accrual of new benefits as well as a decrease in the real discount rate underlying the valuation funding model.
-Overall, we expect that the funding level should be slightly higher than at 31 March 2016 although the ongoing cost is likely to have increased due to lower real discount rates.
+Overall, we expect an improvement in funding level since 31 March 2016 though there may be a higher primary rate due to the expectation of incorporating more prudence into the valuation funding assumptions.

 The next actuarial valuation is due as at 31 March 2019 and the resulting contribution rates required to be paid by the employers will take effect from 1 April 2020.

 We will continue to monitor the financial position of the Fund on a regular basis.